 a flexible amount, proportional to earnings (possibly with reference to the incomes and expenses of both parents)

-a payment towards bills and costs of housing, food, clothing, entertainment etc
+a payment towards bills and things like costs of housing, food, clothing and entertainment

 a mixture of the above

-Family based arrangements for child maintenance are not legally binding, but if they do not work out, it’s possible to later apply to the Child Maintenance Service.
+Family-based arrangements for child maintenance are not legally binding, but if they do not work out, it’s possible to later apply to the CMS.

 What is the Child Maintenance Service?

-The Child Maintenance Service (CMS) is responsible for calculating, collecting and distributing child maintenance payments if parents are unable to agree on a family-based arrangement.
+The CMS is responsible for calculating, collecting and distributing child maintenance payments if parents are unable to agree on a family-based arrangement.
 Additionally, the CMS can:

 resolve disagreements about parentage and locate missing parents